Leica V-LUX Typ 114 vs Sony RX100 IV

 It is notable that the V-LUX Typ 114 has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
+Both the V-LUX Typ 114 and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+The V-LUX Typ 114 was replaced by the Leica V-LUX 5, while the RX100 IV was followed by the Sony RX100 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Is the Leica V-LUX Typ 114 better than the Sony RX100 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.